zaps166/QMPlay2/README.md

 	- `SOLID_ACTIONS_INSTALL_PATH` - Linux/BSD only, autodetect: you can specify the path manually.
 	- `SET_INSTALL_RPATH` - non-Windows only, `ON` on macOS, `OFF` anywhere else: sets RPATH after installation.
 	- `USE_FFMPEG` - ON: enable/disable FFmpeg module.
-	- `USE_FFMPEG_VAAPI`: autodetect: enabled if libva, libva-x11, libva-glx, libva-drm, and egl exist.
+	- `USE_FFMPEG_VAAPI`: autodetect: enabled if libva, libva-drm, and egl exist.
 	- `USE_FFMPEG_VDPAU`: autodetect: enabled on X11 if libvdpau exists.
 	- `USE_FFMPEG_AVDEVICE` - autodetect on Linux, `OFF` on non-Linux OS: it allows to use e.g. V4L2 devices.
 	- `USE_INPUTS` - ON: enable/disable Inputs module.